inchara08/lseg-data-validator/README.md

 A free, open-source data quality toolkit for financial market data.
 Point it at any CSV, Parquet file, or pandas DataFrame and get an instant quality report — null rates, type mismatches, anomalies, and schema drift.

-Works great out of the box with **LSEG Data Library** outputs — TR.* fields, RIC codes, and OHLCV time series are all natively understood.
+Works great out of the box with **LSEG Data Library** outputs in mind — TR.* fields, RIC codes, and OHLCV time series are all natively understood.

 ---
 <img width="1440" height="900" alt="image" src="https://github.com/user-attachments/assets/1267ac31-cb3d-4a54-862b-e6531fc64277" />